 Dr. Pandolfi presently holds the Reisman Endowed Chair of Medicine and is Professor of Pathology at Harvard Medical School.
 He serves as the Director of the Cancer Center at Beth Israel Deaconess Medical Center and the Cancer Research Institute; Director, Cancer Genetics Program; and Chief, Division of Genetics in the Department of Medicine, BIDMC, and is a Member of the Department of Pathology, BIDMC.

 Dr. Pandolfi has received numerous awards in recognition of his achievements.
-He received the LLSA Scholar Award in 1997, the Irma T. Hirschl Trust Award, the Alexandra J. Kefalides Prize for Leukemia Research in 1999, the Hamdan Award for Medical Research Excellence 2000, the Lombroso Prize for Cancer Research of the Weizmann Institute of Science in 2001, the LLSA Stohlman Scholar Award, in 2004.
+He received the LLSA Scholar Award in 1997, the Alexandra J. Kefalides Prize for Leukemia Research in 1999, the Hamdan Award for Medical Research Excellence 2000, the Lombroso Prize for Cancer Research of the Weizmann Institute of Science in 2001, and the LLSA Stohlman Scholar Award, in 2004.
 Further, in 2005, he was also awarded the NIH MERIT Award for superior competence and outstanding productivity in research, as well as the prize for Scientific Excellence in Medicine from the American Italian Cancer Foundation (AICF).
-In 2006, Dr. Pandolfi was elected as a member of the American Society for Clinical Investigation and the American Association of Physicians, and in 2007, he was elected as an Associate Member of the European Molecular Biology Organization.
+In 2006, Dr. Pandolfi was elected a member of the American Society for Clinical Investigation and the American Association of Physicians, and in 2007, he was elected an Associate Member of the European Molecular Biology Organization.
 In 2011, he received the Pezcoller Foundation-AACR (American Association of Cancer Research) International Award for Cancer Research.
 His most recent awards include the Outstanding Investigator Award from the NIH/NCI, in 2015, and the Giuseppe Corradi Foundation Award in Medical Excellence, in 2017.
 Finally, as a citizen of both Italy and the United States, he received the Medal of Honor as “Officer of the Order of the Star of Italy” when he was “knighted” by the President of the Republic of Italy.

 Genetics and biology of cancer